Chymyst/chymyst-core/docs/chymyst02.md

 ### Molecules and reactions in local scopes

-It is perfectly admissible to define a new reaction site (and/or new molecule emitters) within the scope of an existing reaction.
+It is perfectly admissible to define new reaction sites (and/or new molecule emitters) within the scope of an existing reaction.
 Reactions defined within a local scope are treated no differently from any other reactions.
 New molecule emitters, new reactions, and new reaction sites are always defined within _some_ local scope, and they can be defined within the scope of a function, a reaction, or even within the local scope of a value: